jtroetscher/analyzeGDPdU/README.md

 **Tax Keys in ProSaldo**

-We create the tax key in column `St-SL` according to the key
-in column `MwSt-Satz` and  value taken from the following dictionary
+We create the tax key in column `St-SL` by using the data in column `MwSt-Satz` as the key and take the value from the following dictionary

 ```